Ipicon/Confluence_Tree_Builder/README.md

 - `-h ` or `--help` to get help
 - `--use-link` to post attachments as hyperlinks
+- `--clear-cache` to clear cached data and preform a clean run
 - `--attachment-label ` by default there are no labels to the attachments. use this flag to enable them.
 - `-full-labels` to add labels with the added numeric at the end
 - ***DEPRECATED*** `--init-db` to initialize the database